Lyceum Theatre (Broadway): 1980s and 1990s

 The National Actors Theatre, led by Tony Randall, announced in 1992 that it would relocate from the Belasco to the Lyceum, despite the smaller size of the latter.
 The Lyceum was used by the National Actors Theatre for most of the 1990s, but most of its productions were unsuccessful.
 The first season of the National Actors Theatre opened with performances of The Seagull, Saint Joan, and Three Men on a Horse.
 The National Actors Theatre went on to host Timon of Athens, The Government Inspector, and The Flowering Peach in 1994; Gentlemen Prefer Blondes and The School for Scandal in 1995; and The Gin Game and The Sunshine Boys in 1997.
 Additionally, the actor Mandy Patinkin performed a limited engagement at the Lyceum in March 1997.
 The National Actors Theatre closed out the 1990s with the plays Night Must Fall and The Lonesome West in 1999.

 During the late 1980s, the Shubert Organization had leased 124000 ft2 of the site's unused air development rights.
-German firm Bertelsmann used the air rights to increase the height of the adjacent skyscraper at 1540 Broadway.
-The Shuberts had to maintain the Lyceum as a legitimate theater as part of the agreement concerning the theater's air rights, and Bertelsmann had an option to buy the theater.
+German firm Bertelsmann used the air rights to increase the height of the adjacent skyscraper at 1540 Broadway, paying $600,000 a year.
+The Shuberts had to maintain the Lyceum as a legitimate theater as part of the agreement concerning the theater's air rights.
+Bertelsmann had an option to buy the theater, raising concerns that the archives in the theater would have to be relocated.
 In 1999, there was a dispute over whether Spirit of Broadway, a theatrical museum with a 60-minute play targeted at tourists, should be produced at the Lyceum.
 Bertelsmann supported Spirit of Broadway, but Schoenfeld said it did not fall under the criteria for legitimate shows.
-Though Spirit of Broadway was ultimately determined to be legitimate, the Shuberts terminated Bertelsmann's option on the theater in 2001.
+Spirit of Broadway was ultimately determined to be legitimate.